Language Fluency Myths That People Still Believe

 That’s because fluency in language is a relative phenomenon.
 No one will ever be “completely” fluent in a language like English, which is spoken in so many different ways by so many different people, and is used to describe so many different spheres of activity.
 You may be a native English speaker, but that doesn’t mean you’ll understand an 80-year-old bus driver from Scotland describing the terrible weather they had 50 summers ago, nor a professor in algebraic topology.
 Not even dictionaries have every single word in a language.

 This is not only the case with English, but with any of the world’s languages: Spanish, Hindi, Chinese, Arabic, German and on and on.
-I want to bust two popular, current fluency myths which I have repeatedly come up against.
+I want to bust two popular fluency myths which I have repeatedly come up against.

-Myth #1: There Are Two Ways To Speak Language, Either Fluently Or Not
+Myth #1: You Are Either Fluent, Or Not

 Language is a living thing; it always happens within a context and relative to that context, and those contexts often do not have any exterior criteria by which they could be termed “standard.”
 The boundaries between “fluent” and “not fluent” are porous, and it’s not that easy to define.